Is There Such A Thing As Humane Slaughter?

 Greenwashing

-When we understand that ‘humane slaughter’ is little more than a marketing term, we can see that even consumers who care about animals’ welfare are likely to be contributing to their suffering.
-We’d urge everyone who cares about animals to take a look at what really happens on farms, and change what they can.
+When we understand that ‘humane slaughter’ is little more than a marketing term, we can see that even consumers who care about animals’ welfare are likely to still be contributing to their suffering.
+The industry works hard to make us keep buying the products we ethically oppose.

 Ready to go vegan?